The Clan Barrett

 Meaning "Unbowed, Unbroken: Honour and Courage"

 My wife would probably say that translates as “Pig-headed, having a memory like an elephant and never knowing when to give up!”

 Funny thing is, I never even knew that Barrett was an Irish name until I started Technical College.
 Whereupon a new found friend (Shamus Keogh) immediately said “Barrett – that’s an Irish name!” well blow me down, there’s me thinking I’m simply the result of mixing between a Cockney dad and a Geordie mum.
 There were obviously many more breeds mixed up in this particular mongrel.
 Alas, I haven’t had the time for any further research, perhaps I will when I retire.
 In the meantime, if any readers know anything about a Charles Barrett appearing in the UK from Ireland around the 1850’s please drop me a line.

 Incidentally, although most people call me Ted or Teddy I am really an Edward.
-So please don’t give me that crap “Call me Francis, not Frank” If that’s the case, you’d better kiss my tush and call me Edward.
+So please don’t give me that crap “Call me James, not Jim” If that’s the case, you’d better kiss my tush and call me Edward.
 In fact, I am Edward Barrett the III.

 I must say, we do seem to like Edward or Eddie in this particular branch.
 My son is actually Thomas Edward Barrett, so he could claim to be Edward Barrett the IV.